ngduc/react-setup/CONTRIBUTING.md

 today!
 Here are the guidelines we'd like you to follow:

 ## <a name="rules"></a> Coding Rules

+React-Setup uses `pre-git` as a git hook to run unit tests, check for lint errors and make sure commit message follow the proper format.

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

 * All features or bug fixes **must be tested** by one or more specs.
 * All public API methods **must be documented** with jsdoc.
+* All files must be linted.

 ## <a name="commit"></a> Git Commit Guidelines